 With this secured credit card, approval is granted to applicants with any credit history or credit score, as long as their identity is confirmed and they have been discharged from any bankruptcy filings.
-Once approved, cardholders must submit a refundable security deposit of at least $300, and pay an annual fee of $29.
+Once approved, cardholders must submit a refundable security deposit of at least $200, and pay an annual fee of $29.
 Cardholders can then use this card just like any other credit card.
-Customers have 25 days from the statement closing date to pay their balance in full to avoid interest, or they can choose to carry a balance and pay the standard APR of 19.99%.
+Customers have 25 days from the statement closing date to pay their balance in full to avoid interest, or they can choose to carry a balance and pay the standard of 20.24% Variable APR for Purchases.
 After at least a year of making their payments on-time, most cardholders will find their credit to have improved enough to qualify for a standard, unsecured card.

 Capital Once offers a variety of rewards cards for those with good and excellent credit, but even those with merely average credit may be approved for this card.
 Although it offers no rewards, it does feature perks such as access to a 24-hour hotline for roadside and travel assistance, an extended warranty program, and automobile rental insurance.
 Cardholders start off with a modest credit limit, but Capital One offers a higher limit after cardholders make their first five payments on-time.
 There is a $39 annual fee.